 Consideration of New Activities

-The external or internal entity proposing a new activity should provide a written description of the activity to the CEOS Secretariat (SEC), which will act as a “clearinghouse” for proposals to CEOS.
+The external or internal entity proposing a new activity should provide a written description of the activity to the CEOS Secretariat (SEC), which will act as a “clearinghouse” for proposals to CEOS, in accordance with the New Initiatives Process Paper.
 This written description should include a brief discussion of the activity and address in detail the elements needed to measure success, as defined in section 6 of the CEOS Strategic Guidance document.
 After analysis of the written description, the CEOS Secretariat will determine whether and how the activity should be further considered.
 All proposed CEOS activities must be sponsored by a CEOS entity.
 If the entity proposing the activity is external to CEOS, the Secretariat will suggest a CEOS internal entity to sponsor the activity.
 If the activity is proposed by an internal CEOS entity (e.g., a WG or VC), then it is the responsibility of that CEOS internal entity to sponsor the proposed activity.
 It is expected that new activities proposed to the SEC are significant in nature and require discussion and strategic evaluation by CEOS Principals.
 Decisions regarding new activities at the working level are made in forums such as WGs and VCs.
 If approved, such new activities would become part of the CEOS Work Plan (updated annually) and/or become part of a WG or VC Work Plan.

 The CEOS sponsor of the new activity will prepare a presentation, in addition to the written activity description provided to the Secretariat, which will be sent to decision makers at least two weeks prior to the appropriate decision meeting.
 The CEOS sponsor will make a brief presentation on the proposed activity during the appropriate decision meeting.
 If the entity that proposed the new activity is external to CEOS, that entity is not required to make a presentation, but their presence at the decision meeting should be encouraged, so they can answer any direct questions, thus facilitating a full and clear understanding of the proposed activity.
 Decisions should be made at appropriate meetings by the decision makers identified in Table 3-1 above.
 Additional decision meetings (perhaps teleconferences) may also be arranged to introduce additional flexibility, as long as all decision makers have the opportunity to participate.